Komodo

 • What changes after dark in Komodo?

 After dark, Labuan Bajo becomes a dinner town more than a party town.
-Kampung Ujung fills with seafood smoke, the harbor strip handles drinks, and most serious boat travellers disappear early.
+Kampung Ujung fills with seafood smoke, the harbor strip handles drinks, and most serious boat travelers disappear early.
 The islands themselves are not where you improvise a night out.

 • Where do nights go wrong in Komodo?

-Nights go wrong when travellers drink too much, walk uphill on dark roads, or accept vague rides from drivers quoting tourist prices.
+Nights go wrong when travelers drink too much, walk uphill on dark roads, or accept vague rides from drivers quoting tourist prices.
 Petty theft and overcharging are more likely than serious violence, but a lost phone or bad scooter ride still ruins the trip.
 Stay central or arrange the ride back before you start drinking.

 • Where is the nightlife in Komodo?